MultiSafepay/docs/content/payments/refunds-and-chargebacks/refunds/discounts.md

 weight: 50
 layout: 'single'
 meta_title: "Discounts - MultiSafepay Docs"
-short_description: "Process discounts via your MultiSafepay account or our API"
+short_description: "Process discounts via your MultiSafepay dashboard or our API"
 read_more: "."
 url: '/refunds/discounts/'
 ---
-You can process discounts either via your MultiSafepay account or our API for the following payment methods:
+You can process discounts either via your MultiSafepay dashboard or our API for the following payment methods:

 - AfterPay
 - Alipay